Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Surgery is the most common treatment for vulvar cancer.
-The goal of surgery is to remove tumors or cancerous lesions from the vulva while trying to leave as much normal tissue as possible.
+The goal of surgery is to remove tumors or areas of cancer (cancerous lesions) from the vulva while trying to leave as much normal tissue as possible.
 This allows your sexual, bowel, and bladder functions to stay intact.
-Another important goal is to remove lymph nodes from the groin to check for the spread of cancer.
-Sometimes surgery requires removing surrounding tissue or organs.
-You should be treated by a gynecologic oncologist, a subspecialist with advanced training in the diagnosis, surgical treatment, and management of gynecologic cancers.
+Another goal is to remove lymph nodes from the groin to check for the spread of cancer.
+Sometimes surgery requires removing surrounding tissue or nearby organs.
+You should be treated by a gynecologic oncologist.
+This is a specialist with advanced training in the diagnosis, surgical treatment, and management of gynecologic cancers.

 These are some of the most common types of surgery for vulvar cancer.